(On Criticism of the Pure Devotee)

 The clear reason for this apparently harsh personal treatment was that Srila Prabhupada very much wanted him to understand that Vedic scriptural authority and guru were vastly more important than the empirical sense-based research he had previously been indoctrinated in.
 Because this went on for a number of years it should be obvious that Srila Prabhupada considered it a very difficult task.

 The results, however, were a shining example of that need.
-Svarupa Damodara maharaja was eventually engaged to lead the presention of Krishna consciousness in an academic context and start the Bhaktivedanta Institute.
-In the conversations that discussed this founding we find that maharaja’s submissive discussions with Srila Prabhupada were exemplary and very pleasing to His Divine Grace.
+Svarupa Damodara Maharaja was eventually engaged to lead the presention of Krishna consciousness in an academic context and start the Bhaktivedanta Institute.
+In the conversations that discussed this founding we find that Maharaja’s submissive discussions with Srila Prabhupada were exemplary and very pleasing to His Divine Grace.
 It is extremely clear that the offensive members of the VAST forum had either failed to imbibe this level of training or not received it at all.
-Perhaps they were seen more as “customers” than candidates for absolute knowledge.
+Perhaps they were seen by their so-called gurus more as “customers” than candidates for absolute knowledge.

 Nowadays it is not uncommon to find devotees with initiated names, who are often accepted by others as some kind of authority, writing things like, “I do not agree with some of Srila Prabhupada’s statements about Hitler.”
 How is this setting an example of implicit faith in the spiritual master or seeing him as “a direct manifestation of the Lord?”
 This is not the Krishna consciousness taught by Srila Prabhupada, Sri Chaitanya Mahaprabhu or any of the previous acaryas.
 This is sacrificing the purity and unadulterated philosophy for the sake of material convenience.